Laurie Cumbo: 2013 election

 In 2013, she moved into the 35th Council district to run for its city council seat.
 By the end of August 2013, Cumbo's political campaign had received at least $80,000 from Jobs for New York PAC, a pro-development political action committee unpopular in an already rapidly gentrifying area.
 In an AARP-sponsored discussion a week later she claimed she received no money from the Real Estate Board of New York (backers of Jobs for New York), and that they had given no contributions to her campaign.
-She denied it again when confronted with the issue at a Brooklyn community board committee meeting in February 2015 although she had reportedly claimed to the Brooklyn Paper (at her 2013 victory party) that she would be more developer-friendly than her predecessor and that "[I]t would be almost malpractice to be a councilmember and to have no relationship with the developers who are building this community."
+She denied it again when confronted with the issue at a Brooklyn community board committee meeting in February 2015.

 Elected in 2013 in a crowded Democratic primary race, Cumbo, unchallenged by a Republican candidate, succeeded Letitia James.
 She was handpicked to run by Brooklyn Congressman Hakeem Jeffries.
 Cumbo's political leanings are in some ways more conservative than that of her predecessor, and has been the subject of other controversies.
 She had previously denounced the practice and encouraged voters to blow the whistle on excessive corporate support of political campaigns during her campaign.
 She did not appear at the public debate before the primary election for the council district seat on August 21, 2013.
-Despite this, she won the council seat on a platform, in part, of expanding and developing arts and cultural tourism in the district and making improved use of public spaces including parks.

 Her platform included "Investing in Economic Development, Strengthening Not-for-Profits and Service Employees, Reforming Education."
 She was endorsed by Jeffries, New York State Assemblyman Walter Mosley, and the Working Families Party.

-In May 2014, she was fined $7,868 by the New York City Campaign Finance Board for taking contributions above the limit from a group pushing for a ban on the horse-carriage industry.